NHQ/opa/README.md

 opa -n -e *your-module.js*
 // server running at http://localhost:11001
 ```
-OPA will bundle your file, and serve a index.html.
+OPA will bundle your file, and serve an index.html.
 See [public/index.html](/public/index.html).
-Your entry module will be watched for changes.
+Your entry module will be watched for changes and browserified each update.
-If you have a static directory already, opa serve from that.
+If you have a static directory already, opa serves static files from that.
 OPA!

 ## options
 ```
 -c [dirName] creates a new directory with dirName, creates index.js, entry.js, and copies OPA's public/ dir to dirName.
 Useful for creating new modules.
--e [path to file.js] : declare your entry file, OPA looks for entry.js or index.js -o [path to bundled file.js] : sets your bundle path, defaults to bundle.js -s [static dir] : set your "public" directory if you have one.
+-e [path to entry.js] : declare your entry file, OPA looks for entry.js or index.js -o [path to bundled file.js] : sets your bundle path, defaults to bundle.js -s [static dir] : set your "public" directory if you have one.
 Opa will check for static/ www/ or public/, so if you have one of those, you can ignore this.
 -n : tells OPA you don't have a static/public dir, so it uses its own to serve your bundle